Advertisement

 Autumn's falling leaves, while beautiful, can wreak havoc on your gutters.
 Clogged gutters can lead to water overflow, damaging your home's foundation and causing leaks around areas like windows.
 This can create ideal conditions for microbial growth, especially in areas that remain damp for extended periods.

 Regularly cleaning your gutters throughout the fall will help maintain proper drainage and protect your home from potential water damage.
-For added protection, consider installing gutter guards and/or extensions to direct water further away from your home’s foundation.
+For added protection, consider installing gutter guards and/or extensions to direct water farther away from your home's foundation.

-4. Prepare Your Fireplace for the Season
+4. Prepare your fireplace for the season

 As the temperature drops, many people look forward to lighting their fireplaces.
 However, before you do, it's essential to have your fireplace5 and chimney inspected.
 Over the summer, debris such as leaves or nests can block the chimney, while creosote buildup from previous fires can present a significant fire hazard.